Norah Knabe

 I have nineteen years of experience providing individual, group, family, and couples therapy to clients of all ages.
 I use a variety of methods in my work including EMDR, CBT, Trauma Informed Practice, Solution Focused Therapy Methods, Narrative Therapy, and Dialectic Behavioral Therapy.
 I use a social justice orientation and recognize the impact of social stressors on the lives of individuals.
 I also use a systems approach to understanding and intervening in any problems faced by my clients.
 You’ll often hear me talk about the personal ecosystem.
 I use a collaborative approach and start first by listening to understand.
 I am certified in Teletherapy.

-I am licensed in Minnesota with 35 years of professional work experience.
-I have experience in helping clients with stress and anxiety, relationship issues, & trauma and abuse.
+I am licensed in Minnesota with 8 years of professional work experience.
+I have experience in helping clients with stress and anxiety, coping with addictions, & trauma and abuse.
 I also have experience working with depression.
-I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
+I believe in treating everyone with respect, sensitivity, and compassion.
+I will tailor our dialog and treatment plan to meet your unique and specific needs.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

 Find a Therapist Near You in Comstock , Minnesota